UWSocialComputing/bottled-notes/G3c.md

-# Findings from the wizard of oz testing
+# G3c: Findings from the Wizard of Oz Testing

 With this wizard of oz session, I wanted to figure out if people would be willing to send a random stranger a message based on their responses to a question.
 While I wasn't able to test this with many people, it seems like people were generally willing to at least send one message back.